waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Starting Turn: 7780
 - Objective: Locate and shut down the radio transmitter in Team Rocket Base.
 - HOW:
-    1. Explore B3F to find two passwords from Rocket Grunts.
+    1. Obtain passwords from Grunt (7, 14) and Rocket Girl (21, 7).
+[DONE]
-    2. Return to B2F to unlock the boss's room.
+    2. Unlock the boss's room at (10, 9) using the passwords.
+    3. Defeat the boss to get the transmitter room password.
-    3. Shut down the transmitter.
+    4. Shut down the transmitter on B2F.

 # Global Tile Mechanics
 - FLOOR: Verified traversable.